• Skip to primary navigation

 • DIY Guide to Preserving and Treating Wooden Windows

-Windows - treating rot in window frames and wooden window preservation - In this step-by-step guide learn all about treating rot and repairing damaged timber window frames, what insect damage can occur and what products you can use
+Windows - treating rot in window frames and wooden window preservation - In this guide learn all about treating rot and repairing timber window frames, what insect damage can occur and what products you can use

 • Removing a Window and Removing a Door Frame

-Windows - window frame removal - Window Frame and Door Frame removal can be a little tricky depending on their type and construction material, find out how to remove then safely and correctly in our DIY project
+Windows - window frame removal - Window Frame and Door Frame removal can be a little tricky depending on their type and construction material, find out how to remove them safely and correctly in our DIY project

 Our pages on windows, double glazing cover a variety of topics which we know to be popular with our users and DIYers in general.